tamizhvendan/gameo/README.md

-gameo
+Gameo
 =====

-Game Parlor Management Application to experiment, practice to my learnings.
+Game Parlor Management Application to experiment, practice, hack and also play.